liviasugito/NYC-Taxi-Tipping-Prediction/README.md

 # Directory

-- `data`: Contains all the raw data files.
-- `data`: Contains all the preprocessed data files.
+- `data`: Every data will be stored in this directory (raw data, preprocessed data and aggregated data)
-- `plots`: Contains all generated figures.
+- `plots`: Contains all Folium maps required for visualisations.
-- `code`: Contains all notebooks and scripts in this folder.
-Ensure that you have notebooks for each _stage_ of code.
-Here's an example:
-    - Notebook 1 for "Extracting Data" and "Installing Packages".
-    - Notebook 2 for "Preprocessing" and/or "Exploratory Data Analysis".
-    - Notebook 3 for "Analysis and Visualisation".
-    - Notebook 4 for "Statistical Modelling".
+- `code`: Contains all the notebooks.
+Please run each notebook in order.
+- `deprecated`: A folder to store "old code".

 # Getting Started